-85. As the above chart shows, the Companies have paid Treasury over \$183 billion in "dividends" under the Net Worth Sweep.
-Had they instead been paying 10% cash dividends, they would have paid Treasury approximately \$52 billion.
+108. As the above chart shows, the Companies have paid Treasury \$186 billion in "dividends" under the Net Worth Sweep.
+Had they instead been paying 10% cash dividends, they would have paid Treasury approximately \$57 billion.
 The following chart shows how imposition of the Net Worth Sweep dramatically increased the size of the Companies' dividend payments to Treasury:

-86. The Net Worth Sweep has thus unlawfully usurped over \$130 billion from the Companies and sent it all into Treasury's coffers.
-The Agencies knew or should have known that the Net Worth Sweep would result in a massive financial windfall for the federal government.

-87. The Net Worth Sweep is squarely contrary to FHFA's statutory responsibilities as conservator of Fannie and Freddie.
+- 109. The Net Worth Sweep has thus unlawfully usurped nearly \$130 billion from the Companies and sent it all into Treasury's coffers.
+As explained above, the Agencies knew that the Net Worth Sweep would result in a massive financial windfall for the federal government. - 110.
+The Net Worth Sweep is squarely contrary to FHFA's statutory responsibilities as conservator of Fannie and Freddie.
 As conservator FHFA is obligated to "take such action as may be-(i) necessary to put the regulated entity in a sound and solvent condition; and (ii) appropriate to carry on the business of the regulated entity and preserve and conserve the assets and property of the regulated entity."
 12 U.S.C. § 4617(b)(2)(D).
-As FHFA itself has acknowledged, the agency "has a statutory charge to work to restore a regulated entity in conservatorship to a sound and solvent condition" 76 Fed.
+As FHFA itself has acknowledged, the agency "has a statutory charge to work to restore a regulated entity in conservatorship to a sound and solvent condition "76 Fed.
 Reg. at 35,727.
 Accordingly, "allowing capital distributions to deplete the entity's conservatorship assets would be inconsistent with the agency's statutory goals, as they would result in removing capital at a time when the Conservator is charged with rehabilitating the regulated entity."
 Id.
 Thus, FHFA's own regulations generally prohibit Fannie and Freddie from making a "capital distribution while in conservatorship," subject to certain exceptions.
 12 C.F.R. § 1237.12(a).
-Indeed rather than putting Fannie and Freddie in sound and solvent condition the Net Worth Sweep's reduction and eventual elimination of the Companies' capital reserves increases the likelihood of additional Treasury investment in the Companies.
+Indeed rather than putting Fannie and Freddie in sound and solvent condition the Net Worth Sweep's reduction and eventual elimination of the Companies' capital reserves increases the likelihood of additional Treasury investment in the Companies while eliminating the possibility that private shareholders will ever receive a return on their investment.

-88. As explained above, but for the Net Worth Sweep Fannie and Freddie would have over \$130 billion of additional capital to cushion them from any future downturn in the housing market and to reassure debtholders of the soundness of their investments.
+- 111. But for the Net Worth Sweep Fannie and Freddie would have nearly \$130 billion of additional capital to cushion them from any future downturn in the housing market and to reassure debtholders of the soundness of their investments.
 Instead, because of the Net Worth Sweep, the Companies are required to operate at the edge of insolvency, making them fundamentally unsafe and unsound and more likely to require an additional government bailout in the future.

-89. The Net Worth Sweep's quarterly sweep of all net profits thus plainly harms, rather than promotes, the soundness and solvency of the Companies by effectively prohibiting them from rebuilding their capital.
+Depleting capital in this way is antithetical to the basic mission of a conservator.
+Indeed, former Acting Director DeMarco has testified that capital levels are "a key component of the safety and soundness of a regulated financial institution" and that, as a general matter, he thought that there should be more capital in the Companies to increase their safety and soundness. - The Net Worth Sweep's quarterly sweep of all net profits thus plainly prevents the Companies from operating in a sound and solvent manner by prohibiting them from rebuilding their capital.
 Nor can distributing the entire net worth of the Companies to Treasury be reconciled with FHFA's statutory obligation to preserve and conserve their assets and property.
-Indeed, Fannie has identified the dividend obligations imposed by the Net Worth Sweep as posing a "specific risk to [its] business" by prohibiting it from "build[ing] capital reserves."
-FANNIE MAE, UNIVERSAL DEBT FACILITY, OFFERING CIRCULAR (May 14, 2013).